idh1729/idh1729.github.io/markdown/counterfactuals.md

 ### Informant
 The module `DUOCounterfactualTracking.swift` defines an `Informant` class that exposes two methods:

-- `getConditionAndTrack(experimentName)`: Returns a string condition for the experiment.
+- `getConditionAndTreat(experimentName)`: Returns a string condition for the experiment.
 If the user is treated for the first time, a non-blocking request is sent over HTTP to update treatment records in the backend.
 - `getTrackingProperties()`: Returns a map of experiment tracking properties that can be registered as super properties.

 ### Web Manager